 Come winter, snow envelopes the state’s peaks, alpine meadows, and high-elevation lakes, beckoning snowshoers to grab a thermos of hot cocoa and hit the trails.
-From mountain trails that showcase mind-blowing vistas to snow-hushed river valleys, scenic snowshoe trails abound in Washington.
+From mountain trails that showcase mind-blowing vistas to snow-hushed river valleys, get ready to experience some of the best snowshoeing in Washington.

 The following routes are generally at low risk for avalanches, but it’s always a good idea to check the Northwest Avalanche Center forecast before heading out.
 Note that most listings use distances and elevations from the Washington Trails Association.